spion/spion.github.com/src/documents/posts/machine-learning-ethics.html.md

 The problem is fundamental to machine learning systems.

-A machine learning system is a program that is given a target goal, a list of actions, a history of results and the personal information of the user.
+A machine learning system is a program that is given a target goal, a list of possible actions, a history of prevoius actions and the context they were run in and how well they achieved that goal.
+The system should learn on the historical data and be able to predict what action it can select to best achieve the goal.

-The goal could be e.g. to maximise the time the user stays on a video sharing website.
-More generally, a value function is given by the users that measures the desireability of a certain outcome or behaviour (it could include multiple things like number of product bought, mnumber of ads clicked or viewed, etc)
+The goal could be e.g. to maximise the time the user stays on a video sharing website like YouTube.
+More generally, a value function is given by the ML system creator that measures the desireability of a certain outcome or behaviour (it could include multiple things like number of product bought, number of ads clicked or viewed, etc).

-The list of possible actions, could be a list of videos it can show in the sidebar on the right.
+In the case of YouTube, the action the system can take is show a certain list of videos in the sidebar on the right.
+Every different set of videos would be a different alternative, and could cause the user to either stay on YouTube longer or perhaps leave the site.

-The result is the input to the value function.
-How long did a certain user stay on the website after they were shown certain content on the website?
-How many ads did they click?
-How many products did they buy?

-The personal history of a user could be, for example, which videos they've watched in the past few months, their gender, age and so on (many companies have a lot more).
+Finally, the history of actions is a list of all users, with all their personal information, the history of videos they watched, how long ago they watch them and any other information that may be related.

-Based on these results, the system learns how to tailor its actions (the videos it shows) so that it causes that particular person in that particular situation to stay longer on the website.
+Based on this data, the system learns how to tailor its actions (the videos it shows) so that it achieves the goal (causes that particular user in that particular situation to stay longer on the website).

 At the beginning it will try random things.
 After several iterations, it will find things that "stick" i.e. maximise the value.
 There are sophisticated techniques to get unstuck from local